AhmedTawfikkk/AhmedTawfikkk/README.md

 ### 🚀 About Me
 - 🎓 CS Graduate
 - 💻 Software Engineer with expertise in system design and Business Analysis
-- 🧠 Highly skilled Back-End Developer specializing in Laravel & Core PHP
+- 🧠 Highly skilled FullStack Developer specializing in Asp.net & Angular
-- 🌱 Currently working on my graduation project (solar panel tracking system)
+- 🌱 Currently working on my ITI graduation project (E-Learning Platform)
-- 🤝 Love contributing to tech communities and working on backend projects
+- 🤝 Love contributing to tech communities and working on FullStack projects
 - ⚡ Enjoy tech meetups and conferences